THOMASELOVE/431-quizzes-2023/quiz1/README.md

 This page has links to all materials for Quiz 1.

+## Corrections since initial posting

+- **Question 11**: There was a pair of typographical errors in Question 11, where I mistakenly referred to Question 13, once in the stem of the question and once in option c.
+These references should be to Question 11, in each case. (corrected 2023-10-06 9:30 PM)

 ## Instructions

 [Complete Instructions](https://github.com/THOMASELOVE/431-quizzes-2023/blob/main/quiz1/431-2023-quiz1.pdf) (32 page PDF including all 26 questions for the Quiz) are now available.